hyperledger/iroha-2-docs/src/api/config/sumeragi-params.md

 - **Type:** Number
 - **Default:** $4$

-The amount of blocks that can be sent in a single synchronization message.
+The number of blocks that can be sent in a single synchronization message.

 **Example:**